shopware/store-api-reference/docs/guides/quick-start/work-with-the-cart.md

 ## Updating items in the cart

-Use a `PATCH` request to the `/checkout/cart/line-item` endpoint to update line items in to cart.
+Use a `PATCH` request to the `/checkout/cart/line-item` endpoint to update line items into the cart.

 ```javascript
 // PATCH /store-api/checkout/cart/line-item